jun-csbio/e2eatp/README.md

 * <b>This package is only free for academic use</b>.
 If you have any question, please email Jun Hu: junh_cs@126.com

 ## References
 [1] Bing Rao, Xuan Yu, Jie Bai and Jun Hu.
-E2EATP: fast and high-accuracy protein-ATP Binding Residue Prediction via Protein Language Model Embedding. sumitted.
+E2EATP: fast and high-accuracy protein-ATP Binding Residue Prediction via Protein Language Model Embedding.
+Journal of Chemical Information and Modeling, 64(1): 289-300.